Data Last Updated: January 06, 2021

 Effective Oct.
 9, individuals are only allowed close contact (no social distancing required) with up to three people they do not live with per month.
 Private gatherings at home will be limited to four people in addition to members of the household.
 Moreover, non-organized outdoor gatherings will be limited to four people.

 Cafes and bars nationwide will be required to close at 2300 daily; a limit of four persons per table is set for these establishments - exceptions are made for persons that live in the same household.
-These measures will last until Nov.
-9 at least.

 Airlines & Transport

 Belgium continues to keep open its borders for travel to and from the European Union, including the United Kingdom and the four other Schengen countries (Switzerland, Liechtenstein, Iceland and Norway).